Skip to main content | Skip to section menu | Access keys.

 • All food waste should be disposed of in your grey food waste caddy.
 More details can be found on our food waste collection page.

-The average Scottish Household throws away �430 of avoidable food waste every year.
-Visit the Love food, Hate Waste web site for ideas on how to reduce this.
+Visit the Love Food, Hate Waste web site for ideas on how to reduce food waste.

 Furniture